Amorites: Third millennium BC

-2nd Millennium BC
+2nd millennium BC

-After the decline of Ur III Amorite rulers gained power in a number of Mesopotamian city-states, beginning in the Isin-Larsa period and peaking in the Old Babylonian period.
-In the north the Amorite ruler of Ekallatum, Shamshi-Adad I conquered Assur and formed the large, though short-lived Kingdom of Upper Mesoptamia.
-In the south Babylon became the major power under the Amorite ruler Sumu-la-El and his successors, including the notable Hammurabi.
-In the east, the Amorite kingdom of Mari arose, later to be destroyed by Hammurabi.
-Babylon itself would later be sacked by the Hittites and its empire assumed by the Kassites.
-To the northeast Yamhad ruled, later to be destroyed by the Hittites in 16th century BC.
-The city of Ebla, under the control of Yamhad in this period, also had Amorite rultership.
+After the decline of Ur III, Amorite rulers gained power in a number of Mesopotamian city-states beginning in the Isin-Larsa period and peaking in the Old Babylonian period.
+In the north, the Amorite ruler of Ekallatum, Shamshi-Adad I conquered Assur and formed the large, though short-lived Kingdom of Upper Mesopotamia.
+In the south, Babylon became the major power under the Amorite ruler Sumu-la-El and his successors, including the notable Hammurabi.
+Higher up the Euphrates, to the northwest, the Amorite kingdom of Mari arose, later to be destroyed by Hammurabi.
+Babylon itself would later be sacked by the Hittites, with its empire assumed by the Kassites.
+West of Mari, Yamhad ruled from its capital Halab, today's Aleppo, until it was destroyed by the Hittites in 16th century BC.
+The city of Ebla, under the control of Yamhad in this period, also had Amorite rulership.

-There is thought to have been an Amorite presence in Egypt beginning in the 19th century BC.
-The Fourteenth Dynasty of Egypt, centered in the Nile Delta, had rulers bearing Amorite names, such as Yakbmu.
-Furthermore, increasing evidence suggests that the succeeding Hyksos of Egypt were an amalgam of peoples from Syria, of which the Amorites were also part of.
-Based on temple architecture, Manfred Bietak argues for strong parallels between the religious practices of the Hyksos at Avaris with those of the area around Byblos, Ugarit, Alalakh, and Tell Brak, defining the "spiritual home" of the Hyksos as "in northernmost Syria and northern Mesopotamia", areas typically associated with Amorites at the time.
-In 1650 BC, the Hyksos went on to establish the Fifteenth Dynasty of Egypt and rule most of Lower and Middle Egypt contemporaneously with the Sixteenth and Seventeenth dynasties of Thebes during the chaotic Second Intermediate Period.
+There is thought to have been an Amorite presence in Egypt from the 19th century BC.
+The Fourteenth Dynasty of Egypt, centred in the Nile Delta, had rulers bearing Amorite names such as Yakbim.
+Furthermore, increasing evidence suggests that the succeeding Hyksos of Egypt were an amalgam of peoples from Syria of which the Amorites were also part.
+Based on temple architecture, Manfred Bietak argues for strong parallels between the religious practices of the Hyksos at Avaris with those of the area around Byblos, Ugarit, Alalakh and Tell Brak and defines the "spiritual home" of the Hyksos as "in northernmost Syria and northern Mesopotamia", areas typically associated with Amorites at the time.

+In 1650 BC, the Hyksos established the Fifteenth Dynasty of Egypt and ruled most of Lower and Middle Egypt contemporaneously with the Sixteenth and Seventeenth dynasties of Thebes during the chaotic Second Intermediate Period.